 Similar to other static analysis techniques, scalability to large programs is the major challenge.
 We investigate different ideas to make our analyses scalable, while keeping them fully automatic, practical, and easy to use.
 In addition to developing general program analysis techniques, we study what problems arise in different domain-specific applications, and investigate how our techniques can be adapted to such domains.
 Examples include software security, routing libraries, network protocols, and numerical software.

 Our broad areas of research are software engineering and formal methods, and include:

-- Sepcification extraction,
+- Sepcification extraction from code,

 - Formal specification languages,

 - Constraint solver development,

 The project involves the areas of "Formal Methods", "Static Program Checking", and "Test-case Generation and Software Debugging".
 If you are interested, please email your resume to firstname.lastname@example.org[more]